-13.4 Mapping Package/Class Structures to a Hierarchical File System
+13.4 File System Mapping of Package/Class Hierarchy

 Packages/classes may be represented in the hierarchical structure of the operating system (the file system).
 For classes with version information see also section 18.8.3.
 The nature of such an external entity falls into one of the following two groups: